History and Description of the Arkansas Correctional School

 The first formal education program in Arkansas prisons was begun in 1968.
 The England School District started a night program at Tucker, and the Gould School District started a night program at Cummins.
 These were limited in their outreach, but they were a step in the right direction.
 These programs continued for several years.

-In 1973 the General Assembly passed Act 279 which established a school district within the Arkansas Department of Correction (ADC).
+In 1973, the General Assembly passed Act 279 which established a school district within the Arkansas Department of Correction (ADC).
 The purpose as stated in the act was to provide “elementary, secondary, and vocational-technical education to all persons incarcerated in the Department of Correction facilities who are not high school graduates, irrespective of age…” The Board of Corrections serves as the school board for the School District.

 The idea of compulsory school attendance for adult incarcerated felons has been challenged in the federal courts.
 In “Rutherford v.
 Hutto,” an inmate, James Rutherford, challenged the state’s right to force him to attend school.
 Basically, he contended that he had a right to remain ignorant.
 The court ruled that the state can require an inmate to attend school.
 Requiring school attendance is not unlike requiring an inmate to work while he is incarcerated.
-A year later, in 1974, another inmate, Samuel Jackson, filed suit against the state, basically stating that while the state can force an inmate to attend school, the state may not force an inmate to do school work.
+A year later, in 1974, another inmate, Samuel Jackson, filed suit against the state, basically stating that while the state can force an inmate to attend school, the state may not force an inmate to do schoolwork.
 In “Jackson v.
 Hutto,” the courts ruled if the state can force an inmate to work on the various jobs he may be assigned to do, then the state can take disciplinary action against an inmate who refuses to do school work.
 The state may not punish an inmate for not doing work he or she is unable to do.
 If an inmate refuses to do assigned work he or she is capable of doing, the teacher may take disciplinary action against the inmate.

 Inmates are placed in classes with other inmates who function on the same level based on their score on a standardized achievement test.
-Most units place inmates based on their reading level since success in most subjects is contingent on reading skills.